gramener/gramex/gramex/apps/guide/email/README.md

 with `_`.
 Here are some commonly used ones:

 - `cc`, `bcc`: a string with comma-separated emails, or a list of strings with emails
-- `from`: email id of sender.
+- `sender`: email id of sender.
 Defaults to the email ID of the account you've logged into
 - `reply_to`: email ID that appears when the recipient replies
 - `on_behalf_of`: email ID on behalf of whom you are sending this email